wakatara/HelvetiCan-Taskpaper-theme/README.md

 ![](https://raw.githubusercontent.com/wakatara/HelvetiCan-Taskpaper-theme/master/HelvetiCan_taskpaper_theme_preview.png)

-I probably use Taskpaper much differently that most people.
-I organize things weekly, so make heavy use of an `@week(week_number)` tag which I find helps me manage and control the very many tasks I have as well as easily move things into the future (as one of the main things I need to do is followup with people on tasks or things they said they'd do.).
+I probably use Taskpaper much differently than most people.
+I organize things weekly, so make heavy use of an `@week(week_number)` tag which I find helps me manage and control the many tasks I have flow-wise and that need triaging in terms of priority and sequencing -- as well as easily moving things into the future (as one of the main things I need to do is followup with people on tasks or things they said they'd do.).

-So, I tend to make heavy use of searches like `@week = 45 and not @done` to look at all my tasks organized by client/project, picking a task, updating it based on actioning it and then moving it into a future week for followup (ie. tagging the item with `emailed 2016-11-07 - fup @week(47)`).
+So, I tend to make heavy use of searches like `@week = 45 and not @done` to look at all my tasks organized by client/project, picking a task, updating it based on actioning it, and then moving it into a future week for followup (ie. tagging the item with `emailed 2016-11-07 - fup @week(47)`).
 This works *very* well for me.

-This theme helps keep me focused and colour codes the things that are critical for me as well as tracking things in process.
+This theme helps keep me focused and colour codes the things that are critical for me as well as tracking things in process so I can just focus on what needs to be done next and making sure nothing slips through the cracks or falls off the edge of the world (or to someone I delegated to.).

 ## Featuring